 During the lease term in Rileyville

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Rileyville, the renter must allow us to access the rental home.
-Some good reasons to enter rental home are to:
+During lease, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Rileyville, the renter must allow us to come into the rental property.
+Some justifiable reasons to go into rental are to:

 - Supply required services, or

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental home.
 However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Rileyville.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good archive for rental investors in Rileyville
+a handy source for rental investors in Rileyville

-- Before you put a renter in your rental property in Rileyville
+- Before you rent out your investment in Rileyville

 - Collections and evictions